NadeemNicoR/TeamProjects/reports/week03.md

 - Prepare a team presentation.
 - Develop a blog in which we will report our project progress.
 - Write blog content
-- Establish Channels of communication for the team work.
+- Establish Channels of communication for teamwork.
 - Status report.

 #### 2.2 What worked:

-- Establish a first med of communication in order to get the team in contact.
+- Establish the first med of communication in order to get the team in contact.
 - Meetings for decision making and start with some activities.
-- Distribute activities to speed up the work flow.
+- Distribute activities to speed up the workflow.
 - Blog upload.
 - First GitHub push.